Reserve Now 6-12 people Dates: US $3,320/adult October 12-18 2020 Early Bird Discount

-On this mouthwatering collaboration with Atlas Obscura, we’ll explore the birthplace of wine: Georgia.
+On this mouthwatering week-long culinary trip, we’ll explore the birthplace of wine: Georgia.
 Expect a one-of-a-kind, multi-day trip filled with wine tastings, cooking workshops, harvest activities, and more.

 Tucked between the Black and Caspian Seas and in the shadow of Europe’s highest mountains you’ll find Georgia—a tiny country with an astounding culinary heritage and a winemaking tradition tracing back eight millennia.
 We’ll be delving into this appetizing wonderland during rtveli—the grape harvest—Georgia’s most inspiring time of year.
 And we aren’t only going to witness the harvest—we’re going to take part in it, too.